Shadi Abdalla

 Shadi Abdellah was listed by the United Nations 1267 Committee on its list of individuals whose assets should be seized.

 He was removed from the list on December 23, 2004, after agreeing to testify against other individuals suspected of being members of al Qaeda, pleading guilty to lesser charges, whereupon he was enrolled in Germany's witness protection program.
 Removal from the list was required for him to receive German assistance while in the witness protection program.

-The BBC News reported that Shadi Abdellah acknowledged serving as one of Osama bin Laden's bodyguards.
+BBC News reported that Shadi Abdellah acknowledged serving as one of Osama bin Laden's bodyguards.